lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Application AEAD algorithm
 * Application hash algorithm

-Each cipher suite is identified with a pre-defined int label.
+Each cipher suite is identified with a pre-defined integer label.

 EDHOC can be used with all algorithms and curves defined for COSE.
-Implementation can either use any combination of COSE algorithms and parameters to define their own private cipher suite, or use one of the pre-defined cipher suites.
+Implementations can either use any combination of COSE algorithms and parameters to define their own private cipher suite, or use one of the pre-defined cipher suites.
 Private cipher suites can be identified with any of the four values -24, -23, -22, -21.
 The pre-defined cipher suites are listed in the IANA registry ({{suites-registry}}) with initial content outlined here:

 *   Cipher suites 0-3, based on AES-CCM, are intended for constrained IoT where message overhead is a very important factor.
 Note that AES-CCM-16-64-128 and AES-CCM-16-64-128 are compatible with the IEEE CCM\* mode.
       * Cipher suites 1 and 3 use a larger tag length (128-bit) in EDHOC than in the Application AEAD algorithm (64-bit).